Ars166/EECS6893/README.md

 # EECS6893BigData
 Before finetuning, please run the `preprocess.py`, which makes the .txt file to .json file, which is required by `datasets.load_dataset()`

-To run the fine tuning process, please use the command. (事实上不需要那么复杂，但我懒得改parser了)
+To run the fine tuning process, please use the command.
 ```
 python finetune.py --model_name_or_path Helsinki-NLP/opus-mt-en-zh\
 --do_train True --do_eval False --source_lang en --target_lang zh --train_file translations.json --validation_file validation.json\